simongu20070911/simongu20070911.github.io/_posts/2025-11-20-the-new-recurrent-model.md

 ---
 layout: post
-title: The Very Much Programmable New Recurrent NeuroNet
+title: The Very Much Programmable New Recurrent Neural Net
 date: 2025-11-20 10:00:00 +0000
 categories: AI architectures and insights
-excerpt: What the new Recurrent Network is?
+excerpt: What the new Recurrent Neural Net is?
 published: true
 ---